 as Windows 10 may require additional changes to direct clients to send only

 specific traffic over the tunnel.

-As mentioned previously, where possible, use IPsec instead.
-IPsec is much more efficiently integrated into the operating system, and is capable of much greater throughput than OpenVPN.
+As mentioned previously, where possible, use IPsec or WireGuard instead.
+IPsec and WireGuard are much more efficiently integrated into the operating system, and are capable of much greater throughput than OpenVPN.

 UDP has less overhead for tunneled data, and if a client has to retransmit, it won’t compound the problem by retransmitting both inside and outside the tunnel.
 Unless there are extenuating circumstances which require TCP, use UDP.